JimZhouZZY/mogan-texmacs-plugin-macos-nav/README.md

 ## Installation

 1. Download the plugin files.
-2. Place the macos-nav folder into the `path/to/your/Mogan/TeXmacs/plugins` directory.”
+2. Place the macos-nav folder into the `path/to/your/Mogan/TeXmacs/plugins` directory.
 3. Load the plugin in Mogan/TeXmacs by executing the initialization script.
+4. Open Mogan/TeXmacs press `Ctrl-x` and run `(use-modules (macos-nav))` or setup auto-load manually.

 ## Usage